percona/pmm-doc/docs/setting-up/server/docker.md

 > With this approach, data is stored in a volume, not in a `pmm-data` container.

-1. If running PMM Server and PMM Client on separate Docker daemons, use an [overlay network][DOCKER_OVERLAY] with Docker swarm to allow network connections with container names rather than IP addresses.

-    ```sh
-    docker swarm init
-    ```

-    The output displays a `docker swarm join --token ...`command.

-    Copy it and run it in a terminal on the PMM Client host to connect it to the swarm.
-(See [Run PMM Client with Docker compose][PMMC_COMPOSE].)
-When done, on the PMM Server host, check the PMM Client hostname is listed as a member of the swarm:

-    ```sh
-    docker node ls --filter role=worker
-    ```

-2. Copy and paste this text into a file called `docker-compose.yml`.
+1. Copy and paste this text into a file called `docker-compose.yml`.

     ```yaml
-    version: '3.6'
+    version: '3'
     services:
       pmm-server:
         image: percona/pmm-server:2